WensongLiu/INFO_6250/Lecture_1/assignment_1/hapi/README.md

 INFO 6250 Assignment 1
 =============
+## I build my server by Hapi.js and install a dependency called
+## inert to convert static resources readable by server.

 1. After entering the parent folder of this project, run the command “npm install” to install all dependencies this server